Staying Safe while enjoying the legendary Kampala’s Nightlife

-You can buy it almost anywhere, but the police also have noses and can smell it if you are smoking it, and it can create a problem for you, do not partake.
+You can buy it almost anywhere, but the police are also Westerners and can smell it if you are smoking it, and it can create a problem for you; do not partake.
 Crack Cocaine and or Heroin may be offered to you.
 Decline.

 The minimum fine is usually 80,000 shillings, more for a westerner.
 It can also mean overnight in jail.
-It is against the law, do not take any even if offered.
+It is against the law, do not take any, even if offered.
 Sorry if you are from Colorado or Washington State, where Marijuana has been legalized, hereNights illegal.

 A night on the Town for Women visiting Uganda:

 Dress as you would going out in your hometown.
 The Ugandan woman will often dress on the provocative side (though in daytime conservative.
-Highlight heels are the order of the day, revealing dress Andes, short skirts, skimpy hot dresses and less.
+Highlight heels are the order of the day, revealingitAndes, short skirts, skimpy hot dresses, and more petite.

 Common Sense – never leave home without it and neither leave it in your hotel room – you will enjoy out in the city that never sleeps if you use your common sense.